-All of the above features are based on the analysis of U.S. patent data, which have limitations as indicators of invention in India and China.
-The most obvious one is that U.S. patent data may exaggerate the roles of U.S. MNCs, since companies usually patent more in their home market than somewhere else.
-Moreover, although the U.S. is the largest national economy in the world and grants a large number of patents, patents granted by its patent office may still not be able to capture the whole picture of the rise of innovation in India and China.
+All of the above features are based on the analysis of US patent data, which have limitations as indicators of invention in India and China.
+The most obvious one is that US patent data may exaggerate the roles of US MNCs, since companies usually patent more in their home market than somewhere else.
+Moreover, although the United States is the largest national economy in the world and grants a large number of patents, patents granted by its patent office may still not be able to capture the whole picture of the rise of innovation in India and China.
 For these reasons, we have also analyzed European Patent Office (EPO) patent data as a robustness check.
-The major patterns revealed by U.S. patent data also hold using EPO data, including the importance of co-invention and MNC sponsorship, technological concentration in IT-related fields, and geographic clustering of Indian and Chinese inventors.
-It is worth pointing out that even EPO data indicate that U.S. MNCs play a more important role than European MNCs in India-based patenting.
-This probably reflects the fact that U.S. MNCs are following more aggressive strategies of conducting R&D in India than are MNCs from other places.
-Figures and tables presenting the results using the EPO patent data are available upon request.
+The major patterns revealed by US patent data also hold using EPO data, including the importance of coinvention and MNC sponsorship, technological concentration in information technology (IT)-related fields, and geographic

-21 As of the end of 2009, 465 of multinational R&D centers were established as independent legal entities with approval of the Ministry of Commerce of P.R.C.
-These centers are mainly concentrated in Shanghai, Beijing, Guangdong, Jiangsu and Zhejiang.
-Source: People's Daily online, http://english.peopledaily.com.cn/90001/90778/90861/6921243.html, retrieved August 17, 2010.
+^{18.} As of the end of 2009, 465 multinational R&D centers were established as independent legal entities with approval of the Ministry of Commerce of the People's Republic of China.
+These centers are mainly concentrated in Shanghai, Beijing, Guangdong, Jiangsu, and Zhejiang.
+Source: People's Daily online, http://english.peopledaily.com.cn/90001/90778/90861/6921243 .html.
+Retrieved August 17, 2010.